krzysztofzuraw/blog/src/posts/2016-01-01-geodjango.md

 **Today is the day, when I will start my blog.
-I would like to publish new posts once a week.** **The comments and feedback will be pretty much appreciated as I have just started blogging in English.**
+I would like to publish new posts once a week.** **The comments and feedback will be pretty much appreciated as I have started blogging in English.**

 I assume that the Reader knows how to run basic Django application.
 However, if this is not the case, I encourage you to start